Hidden costs

 It’s hardly surprising that we believe you should choose a dedicated solution like the COMAsystem – at minimum, our solution can support this for all your purchase, sales and employee contracts.

 We store all relevant documents related to each individual contractual relationship in the cloud.
-Contracts can be assigned to the manager, who can easily view all their contracts.
-Alarms (notifications) can be set up to notify you directly in your inbox before important deadlines such as contract expiration and notice periods are reached.
-And reports can be pulled across all contract data.
+Contracts can be assigned to the person responsible, who can easily view all his or her contracts.
+Alerts (notifications) can be set up to notify you directly in your inbox before important deadlines such as contract expiry and notice periods are reached.
+And reports can be generated across all contract data.

 Of course, there may be many different reasons why your organisation has hidden costs, and we recognise that it takes resources to address the issue.